polo2ro/imapbox/README.md

 ## Use cases

+* I use the script to merge all my mail accounts in one searchable directory on my NAS server.
-* Report on a website the content of an email address, like a maillling list.
+* Report on a website the content of an email address, like a mailing list.
 * Sharing address of several employees to perform cross-searches on a common database.
 * Archiving an imap account because of mailbox size restrictions, or to restrain the used disk space on the imap server